WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/return_call_ref
 - the instruction (RETURN_CALL_REF (_IDX x)) is valid with the instruction type t_3* :: t_1* :: [(REF NULL (_IDX x))] -> t_4* if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (FUNC t_1* -> t_2*)
   - the result type C.RETURN is ?(t'_2*).
   - the value type sequence t_2* matches the value type sequence t'_2*.